ZL-Asica/SuzuBlog/posts/sample-hidden-post.md

 This status is intended for internal notes or permanently hidden pages.

-If you really want to render hidden pages locally for debugging, set `ALLOW_HIDDEN=true`.
+If you really want to render hidden pages locally for debugging in a non-production environment, set `ALLOW_HIDDEN=true`.